Does your colleague’s Christmas speech leave you inspired or in tears?

-Here are five rules that will help you hit the mark with your Christmas speech rather than hide in the toilets as the party goes into full swing.
+Here are five public speaking rules that will help you hit the mark with your Christmas speech rather than hide in the toilets as the party goes into full swing.

 One of the most underused yet valuable words in the English language is “thanks”.